Cosmological Black hole Candidates: A Detailed Analysis of McVittie, Culetu, Sultana-Dyer, and Glass-Mashhoon Spacetimes: Sultana-Dyer spacetime

 The results of the ingoing and outgoing null expansion calculations in the conformal Kerr-Schild and PG coordinate systems for the Sultana-Dyer spacetime are consistent.
 According to Eqs.~\eqref{new52}, \eqref{new53}, \eqref{new57} and \eqref{new70}, we have demonstrated that $\theta_{+} = 0$ and $\theta_{-} = 0$ can occur simultaneously in both coordinate systems.
 This represents an FOTH at $R_{+}$ and a POTH, PDTH or PITH at $R_{-}$ \eqref{new59}, respectively.

-In summary, the Sultana-Dyer solution can describe a cosmological BH.
-However, it should be noted that this geometry includes two types of THs, a BH-type TH and a WH-type TH, at early times in a matter-dominated universe, when $0<\eta<{28 m}/{3}$.
-At later times, it represents a BH-type TH and a cosmological TH.
+In summary, the Sultana-Dyer solution can describe a cosmological BH based on our Hayward-Inspired quasi-local framework.
+It should be noted that this geometry includes two types of THs: a BH-type TH and a cosmological TH.
+At early times in an expanding universe, the cosmological TH behaves as a POTH, while at later times it behaves as a PITH.